 - Chair - Marquis Bennett

 - Silvia Bliss

 - Shannon Wiley

 The Bias Acts Response Team oversees the responses to individuals and/or communities who have been affected by bias acts.
 Bias Team Chair is the first respondent to complaints sent through the online bias complaint process.
-Responses may include investigation and adjudication, as appropriate, by New York State University Police at SUNY Morrisville (NYSUP), the Dean of Student’s Office, and/or the Affirmative Action Office.
+Responses may include investigation and adjudication, as appropriate, by New York State University Police at SUNY Morrisville (NYSUP), the Office of Student Rights and Responsibilities, and/or the Affirmative Action Office.
 Other kinds of responses (e.g., passive or active programming about bias acts, facilitated meetings among those who have perpetrated bias acts and those who have been targeted, etc.) are arranged on a case-by-case basis.
 Persons or communities who have been targeted will be contacted by a member of the team to discuss possible responses and options for investigation and adjudication.